 World Haemophilia Day is 17 April

-HFQ is pleased to be taking the opportunity on World Hemophilia Day to bring attention to the women and girls in our community who live with a bleeding disorder or has someone in their lives who does.
-Visit HFA's WHD Page for more information about World Hemophilia Day and a list of activities and educational resources developed to support women and girls in our community.
+HFQ is pleased to be taking the opportunity on World Hemophilia Day to bring attention to the number of people in our community who live with a bleeding disorder or has someone in their lives who does.
+Visit HFA's WHD Page for more information about World Hemophilia Day and a list of activities and educational resources developed to you in the community.
 Follow the World Fed Facebook page for updates on global activities.

 Every April 17, World Haemophilia Day is recognised worldwide to increase awareness of haemophilia and other inherited bleeding disorders.
 This is a critical effort since with increased awareness comes better diagnosis and access to care for the millions who remain without treatment.